 (D) In lieu of reporting the information specified in 40 CFR §98.406(b)(6), local distribution companies and intrastate pipelines that deliver natural gas to downstream gas pipelines and other local distribution companies, must report the annual energy in MMBtu, and the information required in 40 CFR §98.406(b)(12).
 These requirements are in addition to the requirements of 40 CFR §98.406(b)(6).

-(E) In lieu of reporting the information specified in 40 CFR §98.406(b)(7), local distribution companies and intrastate pipelines must report the annual energy in MMBtu, customer information required in 40 CFR §98.406(b)(12), and ARB ID number if available for all end-users registering supply equal to or greater than 188,500 MMBtu during the calendar year.
+(E) In lieu of reporting the information specified in 40 CFR §98.406(b)(7), local distribution companies must report the annual energy in MMBtu, customer information required in 40 CFR §98.406(b)(12), and ARB ID number if available for all end-users registering supply equal to or greater than 188,500 MMBtu during the calendar year.
+Intrastate pipelines must report the annual energy in MMBtu, customer information required in 40 CFR §98.406(b)(12), and ARB ID number if available, for all deliveries to other entities, regardless of the supplied amount.
 In addition to reporting the information specified in 40 CFR §98.406(b)(13), local distribution companies and intrastate pipelines that deliver to end users must report the annual energy in MMBtu delivered to the following end-use categories: residential consumers; commercial consumers; industrial consumers; electricity generating facilities; and other end-users not identified as residential, commercial, industrial, or electricity generating facilities.
 Local distribution companies must also report the total energy in MMBtu delivered to all California end-users.

 (F) Local distribution companies that report under 40 CFR §98.406(b)(9) must report annual CO₂, CO₂ from biomass-derived fuel, CH₄, N₂O, and CO₂e emissions (metric tons) that would result from the complete combustion or oxidation of the natural gas supplied to all entities calculated in accordance with section 95122(b).